hock/SupplyStudiesSyllabus/syllabus.markdown

 >*  Pun Ngai, _Made in China: Women Factory Workers in a Global Workplace_ (Durham: Duke University Press, 2005); with Jenny Chan, "[Suicide as Protest for the New Generation of Chinese Migrant Workers: Foxconn, Global Capital, and the State](http://apjjf.org/-Jenny-Chan/3408/article.html)," _The Asia-Pacific Journal_ 8, iss.
 37, no. 2 (September 13, 2010); and with Mark Selden, "The politics of global production: Apple, Foxconn and China's new working class," _New Technology, Work and Employment_ 28, no. 2 (July 2013): 100–115.
 >*  Steven Mckay, _Satanic Mills or Silicon Islands?: The Politics of High-Tech Production in the Philippines_ (Ithaca: ILR Press, 2006).

-Foxconn and Factories
+Foxconn and Shenzhen
 ---------------------
 >*  Cam Simpson, "[An iPhone Tester Caught in Apple's Supply Chain](http://www.bloomberg.com/news/articles/2013-11-07/an-iphone-tester-caught-in-apples-supply-chain)," _Bloomberg_ (November 7, 2013).
 >*  "[The poetry and brief life of a Foxconn worker: Xu Lizhi (1990-2014)](https://libcom.org/blog/xulizhi-foxconn-suicide-poetry)," Nào (闹) Blog (2014).
 >*  Charles Duhigg and David Barboz, "[In China, Human Costs are Built Into an iPad](http://www.nytimes.com/2012/01/26/business/ieconomy-apples-ipad-and-the-human-costs-for-workers-in-china.html)," iEconomy Series, _New York Times_ (January 25, 2012).
+>*  Tim Maughan, "[The Changing Face of Shenzhen, the World's Gadget Factory](http://motherboard.vice.com/read/beyond-foxconn-inside-shenzhen-the-worlds-gadget-factory)," _Motherboard_ (August 19, 2015).
+>*  Bunnie Huang and Wired, "[Shenzhen: The Silicon Valley of Hardware](https://www.youtube.com/watch?v=hp6F_ApUq-c)" _Wired, Future Cities_ (June 7, 2016); Nicole Scott and Mobilegeeks, "[Shenzhen Smartphone Market (Walking through the Yuanwang Digital Mall)](https://www.youtube.com/watch?v=G-ltHoD0j1Q)," _Mobilegeeks_ (May 11, 2015).

 Migration and Mobility
 ----------------------
 >*  Hairong Yan, _New Masters, New Servants: Migration, Development, and Women Workers in China_ (Durham: Duke University Press, 2008).
->*  T. J. Demos, _The Migrant Image: The Art and Politics of Documentary during Global Crisis_ (Durham: Duke University Press, 2013). // via [Jason LaRiviere](https://twitter.com/immanenceftw).
+>*  T. J. Demos, _The Migrant Image: The Art and Politics of Documentary during Global Crisis_ (Durham: Duke University Press, 2013). // [via](https://twitter.com/immanenceftw).
 >*  Kwame Appiah, "[The Case for Contamination](http://www.nytimes.com/2006/01/01/magazine/01cosmopolitan.html)," _New York Times Magazine_ (January 1, 2006).

 Modes of Production